Windy Gap has numerous fabulous attractions nearby – nature, sport, funfairs and shopping.

 There are two paths that are accessible by bikes, pushchairs and wheelchairs.
 The Fisherman’s Path takes you right through the wooded reserve to Formby beach, and beyond to Freshfield Railway Station.
 Guests unable to bring their own bikes can hire them at Southport Train Station – www.southportcyclehire.info.

-Alongside Windy Gap is the newly opened boardwalk, which takes you around a beautiful lake, with ducks, moorhens and other waterfowl.
+Alongside Windy Gap is the Boardwalk, which takes you around a beautiful lake, with ducks, moorhens and other waterfowl.

 Natural England have produced a useful leaflet that provides details of the history and management of the reserve.